The Texas Bigamy law gives police the right to arrest you if they believe you married someone while you were still married to someone else.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 25.01.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2011.

-The Penal Code codifies the Texas Bigamy law under Title 6 “Offenses Against The Family,” Chapter 25 “Offenses Against The Family.”
+The Penal Code classifies the Texas Bigamy law under Title 6 “Offenses Against The Family,” Chapter 25 “Offenses Against The Family.”
 This chapter includes crimes that focus on familial, parent, and spousal relationships.
 Some of the offenses relate to sexual or violent behavior, while others deal with custody and possession of children.
 Learn more about the Texas offense of Bigamy below.

 What is the current Texas law about Bigamy?